jfjlaros/simpleRPC/docs/usage.rst

 Usage
 =====

-Include the header file to use the device library.
+Include the header file to use the simpleRPC library.

 .. code:: cpp